 Applying Caching Concepts to WordPress

 Now that we have a good understanding of core caching concepts, it is time to apply them to WordPress.
 In this section of the article, I will focus on the object cache and page cache as there are clear correlates to those concepts in WordPress.
 There is no fragment cache in WordPress, so that will not be discussed.

 WordPress implements an object cache through two different mechanisms: transients and the WP_Object_Cache class.
 The hallmark of object caching is to provide a persistent caching backend that allows cached data to be available across requests.
 Both transients and the WP_Object_Cache class can provide this persistence.

 Out of the box, WordPress supports persistent object caching via transients.
 The WordPress transients API allows you to store, retrieve, and delete objects from the database.
 By default, the transients cache uses the

 wp_options table for data storage.
-A point of confusion regarding transients as an object cache often comes from fact that transients are stored in WordPress’ MySQL database table.
-A MySQL database is an minimally sufficient place to store objects as it can be a location that allows much faster retrieval of data than the object’s original location.
+A point of confusion regarding transients as an object cache often comes from fact that transients are stored in WordPress’s MySQL database table.
+A MySQL database is a minimally sufficient place to store objects as it can be a location that allows much faster retrieval of data than the object’s original location.

 Transients are an excellent object cache option in WordPress because they provide a persistent cache with zero configuration.
 For plugin and theme developers, you can nearly guarantee that you will be using a persistent cache when you use the transients API.
 The downside to the transient cache is that it is using MySQL, which is one of the slower and riskier options for storing cached data.
 It is usually a better strategy to separate the caching engine from the main data store in order to maximize the efficiency of both stores.